davidgiga1993/mixing-station-docs/docs/platforms/pc.md

 ## Requirements
 - Operating system: Windows 10 (x64) or later, OSX 10.9 or later, Linux (arm64, x64)
-- Screen: Any screen works - multi screen is only supported if they are the same size.
+- Screen: Any screen works
-- Touchscreen: Multitouch is supported on windows 10 - untested on any other OS.
+- Touchscreen: Multitouch is supported on Windows 10/11 - untested on any other OS.

 Please make sure the app is working in offline mode before purchasing any licenses!